 Searching for sophisticated picture books in the National Library collection

-2. To find works by a specific sophisticated picture book author
+To find works by a specific sophisticated picture book author:

-- Once you have selected the author whose body of work you want to explore, do an 'author' search using the search options menu, and enter the author's name in the search box, surname first.
+- Once you have selected the author, do an 'author' search using the search options menu, and enter the author's name in the search box, surname first.

-3. To find sophisticated picture books on a specific topic
+To find sophisticated picture books on a specific topic:

 Read reviews of the latest sophisticated picture books in our Create Readers blog

-Read some of the latest sophisticated picture book reviews written by National Library staff .
+Read National Library staff reviews of the latest sophisticated picture books.
 Keep up to date with postings by creating a link from your school library blog to the National Library’s Create Readers blog or use the RSS feed to read the blogpost in your RSS reader.

 The successful management of sophisticated picture books covers five main areas: Selection, Cataloguing, Labelling, Shelving and Promotion.